With Ebola rapidly spreading in Africa

 Indeed, just as the country rallied around his pseudo-leadership after 9-11, if only he could generate enough fear and anxiety, maybe people wouldn't notice how disastrous his religiously guided misdirection had been.

-Taking any, even if belated, action is certainly better than ignoring an inevitable crisis that has been predicted for years, predicted by all those in the field of disease control long before the arrival of Bird Flu on the scene.
+For example, Bush finally took some belated action on Avian Flu.
+And that was certainly better than ignoring an inevitable crisis that has been predicted for years, predicted by all those in the field of disease control long before the arrival of Bird Flu on the scene.
 Yet, this sudden attention to this frightening problem could not be seen as a sea change; there was no indication that George Bush or the dogmatically deluded religious right had altered course in the slightest.
 If you had any doubts about the Bush Administration's concerns about protecting Americans from diseases (versus protecting his rich supporters from taxes and corporations from regulations), consider their actions just four months later:

 But You Don't Need to Think about Any